 - In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in the water, taco seasoning, garlic powder and cayenne.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.

 - Meanwhile, in a small bowl, combine sour cream and chili powder.
 In a large bowl, combine cheeses; set aside.
-Sprinkle cornmeal into a greased 13-in. x 9-in. baking dish.
-Arrange five tortillas, overlapping, in the bottom of prepared dish; spread with 1/2 cup salsa.
-Layer with half of the meat mixture, onion and sour cream mixture.
-Sprinkle with 1-1/2 cups cheese mixture.
-Repeat layers.
+Sprinkle cornmeal into a greased 13x9-in. baking dish.

 - Bake, uncovered, at 375° for 40 minutes.
 Sprinkle with remaining cheese mixture.
 Bake 10 minutes longer or until cheese is melted.
 Let stand for 10 minutes before cutting.
 Yield: 8 servings.